 Post-surgical ptosis is often temporary and will resolve on its own.
 However, if the condition persists and interferes with vision, eyelid surgery may be required.

 If you have had cataract surgery and are experiencing complications, it is important to have your eye examined as soon as possible to avoid further problems.
 At Beach Eye Medical Group, our qualified team is available to evaluate and treat complications related to cataract surgery.
-Not only do we treat the most difficult cataracts with state-of-the-art technology, we are often looked upon as expert consultants to manage conditions and complications other eye doctors cannot.
+Not only do we treat the most difficult cataracts with state-of-the-art technology, but we are also often looked upon as expert consultants to manage conditions and complications other eye doctors cannot.
 Contact our Huntington Beach office today to schedule an appointment.